Smertig/banana/master/_sources/api/tg/types/input_invoice_message_content.rst.txt

    .. cpp:member:: optional_t<string_t> photo_url

    Optional.
 URL of the product photo for the invoice.
 Can be a photo of the goods or a marketing image for a service.
-People like it better when they see what they are paying for.

    .. cpp:member:: optional_t<integer_t> photo_size

    Optional.
-Photo size
+Photo size in bytes

    .. cpp:member:: optional_t<integer_t> photo_width